lintool/guide/what-my-personal-schedule-is-like.md

 This doesn't include the little crevices in time when I am able to multitask effectively.
 For example, I don't know how to count the time I'm slacking with a student while watching my kids' skating lessons.

-+ I break up my time into [maker's schedule, manager's schedule](http://www.paulgraham.com/makersschedule.html).
++ I break up my time into [maker's schedule, manager's schedule](http://www.paulgraham.com/makersschedule.html) based on the advice of Paul Graham.
-If you don't know what that means, go read Paul Graham's blog post.
+I try to pack meetings into consecutive blocks to create large blocks of time for work that requires concentration (e.g., writing papers and coding).
+The practical consequence of this is that if you have a scheduled meeting with me, I'm likely to be running from one meeting and going to another right after.